felixdulfer/angular-iconic/README.md

 });
 ```

-You can now use a path that is relative to the `svgDir`.
+You can now use a path that is relative to the configured `svgDir`.

 ```html
 <img data-src="lock.svg"